 - If the user loses their credentials, reset functionality should be built

-The drawbacks are that you will be responsible for the creation of all authentication and authentication-related features.
+The drawback is that you will be responsible for creating all of your authentication and authentication-related features.